World Asset Management Inc Cuts Stock Position in The Estée Lauder Companies Inc. (NYSE:EL)

-World Asset Management Inc cut its stake in The Estée Lauder Companies Inc. (NYSE:EL) by 3.5% in the second quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 5,137 shares of the company’s stock after selling 189 shares during the period.
-World Asset Management Inc’s holdings in The Estée Lauder Companies were worth $1,634,000 as of its most recent filing with the Securities & Exchange Commission.
+World Asset Management Inc lowered its position in The Estée Lauder Companies Inc. (NYSE:EL) by 3.5% during the second quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The fund owned 5,137 shares of the company’s stock after selling 189 shares during the period.
+World Asset Management Inc’s holdings in The Estée Lauder Companies were worth $1,634,000 as of its most recent SEC filing.

-Other hedge funds also recently added to or reduced their stakes in the company.
+Other institutional investors have also recently modified their holdings of the company.
 PNC Managed Account Solutions Inc. acquired a new stake in The Estée Lauder Companies in the 2nd quarter worth approximately $29,000.
 Eagle Bay Advisors LLC acquired a new stake in The Estée Lauder Companies during the 2nd quarter valued at approximately $33,000.
 Massmutual Trust Co.
 FSB ADV lifted its stake in The Estée Lauder Companies by 515.0% during the 1st quarter.
 Massmutual Trust Co.
 FSB ADV now owns 123 shares of the company’s stock valued at $36,000 after acquiring an additional 103 shares during the period.
 Red Door Wealth Management LLC acquired a new stake in The Estée Lauder Companies during the 2nd quarter valued at approximately $47,000.
 Finally, Trustcore Financial Services LLC lifted its stake in The Estée Lauder Companies by 81.0% during the 2nd quarter.
 Trustcore Financial Services LLC now owns 152 shares of the company’s stock valued at $48,000 after acquiring an additional 68 shares during the period.
-Institutional investors own 56.00% of the company’s stock.
+56.00% of the stock is currently owned by hedge funds and other institutional investors.

 In other news, CEO Fabrizio Freda sold 14,961 shares of the company’s stock in a transaction on Friday, September 3rd.
 The shares were sold at an average price of $342.59, for a total transaction of $5,125,488.99.
 Following the completion of the sale, the chief executive officer now owns 110,778 shares of the company’s stock, valued at $37,951,435.02.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
 Also, major shareholder Zinterhofer Aerin Lauder Trust sold 184,293 shares of the business’s stock in a transaction dated Wednesday, August 25th.
 The shares were sold at an average price of $335.95, for a total transaction of $61,913,233.35.
 The disclosure for this sale can be found here.
 Insiders have sold 360,567 shares of company stock valued at $118,735,672 in the last ninety days.
 Insiders own 13.95% of the company’s stock.